 Suddenly, a Nazi motorcade approaches.
 Here, Tarantino introduces the instability.
 What ensues is one of the most suspenseful opening scenes in recent cinema.

 In our video analysis of this opening scene below, we breakdown Tarantino’s directing style and the elements of suspense that Tarantino uses to keep the audience completely hooked.

 Introducing instability creates a desire in the audience for a return to stability.
-The road to getting back to a point of stability is then filled with moments of suspense that begin with uncertainty.
+However, the road back to stability is filled with moments of suspense.
+Which leads us to our next element: uncertainty.